Earn your Professional Science Master’s (PSM) degree

 - Completion of 11 courses, plus an internship

-- Courses include two core courses from among the 4 science core courses in biological, chemical, geological and
+- Courses include 2 core courses from among the 4 science core courses in biological, chemical, geological, and physical oceanography

 - The remaining 8 elective courses include: